-Fall, 2019: Telling Tales

-Exploring aspects of the French literary tradition as it reflects the art and traditions of storytelling, from the Middle Ages to the twentieth century.
-Genres studied include fairy tales, a philosophical tale, tales of the fantastic, origins of the detective tale, and modern "oriental" tales.
+- Fall, 2020: Telling Tales - Exploring aspects of the French literary tradition as it reflects the art and traditions of storytelling, from the Middle Ages to the twentieth century.
+Genres studied include fairy tales, a philosophical tale, tales of the fantastic, origins of the detective tale, and modern "oriental" tales. - FREN 201, 202.
+Intermediate French Continued practice for oral proficiency with increased emphasis on reading and writing.

-Spring, 2020: Love's Many Challenges

-How do French and Francophone literature (fiction, poety, drama and literary nonfiction) both reflect and help shape culture, society and history?
-This course looks at the theme of love across the centuries in France, from the Middle Ages to present times.

-FREN 201, 202.
-Intermediate French

-Continued practice for oral proficiency with increased emphasis on reading and writing.
 The program is supported by audio and visual materials.
 Coursework is supplemented with weekly one-on-one conversation sessions with language tutors.
 Credit hours: 3, 3.
 Prerequisite: satisfactory completion of a first-year college-level French language course or the equivalent, or placement.
-(LA)

-FREN 213.
-Conversation and Phonetics

-Development of fluency and accuracy of spoken French, building discussion skills and listening comprehension, refining pronunciation through the study of phonetics, and practice with audio materials.
+(LA) - FREN 213.
+Conversation and Phonetics Development of fluency and accuracy of spoken French, building discussion skills and listening comprehension, refining pronunciation through the study of phonetics, and practice with audio materials.
 In addition to conversations on daily life, students will learn and practice higher level speaking skills to express and support opinions and discuss abstract ideas.
 Discussions may revolve around current social issues in French society.
 Credit hours: 3.
 Prerequisite: FREN 202, placement, or permission of the Department.
-(LA)

-FREN 216.
-Grammar and Composition

-Review of French grammar as preparation for 300- and 400-level courses.
+(LA) - FREN 216.
+Grammar and Composition Review of French grammar as preparation for 300- and 400-level courses.
 Practice in aural-oral skills and also in building more complex sentences and organizing paragraphs and short papers.
 Credit hours: 3.
 Prerequisite: FREN 202, placement, or permission of the Department.
-(LA)

-FREN 232.
-Reading French Literature

-An introduction to reading French literature through short stories, short novels, plays, and/or poetry.
+(LA) - FREN 232.
+Reading French Literature An introduction to reading French literature through short stories, short novels, plays, and/or poetry.
 Emphasis is on the development of strategies and techniques for reading comprehension, building vocabulary, and developing the oral and written skills necessary for discussion and analysis of literature.
 Credit hours: 3.
 Prerequisite: FREN 202 or the equivalent, or permission of the Department.
-(LA)

-FREN 310.
-Topics in French Literature

-This course will explore a particular topic, theme, era, or genre in French literature.
+(LA) - FREN 310.
+Topics in French Literature This course will explore a particular topic, theme, era, or genre in French literature.
 Sample topics include "The New Generation: French Fiction Since 1990," "Short Fiction Genres," and "Power Plays: Master and Servant in French Literature."
 Credit hours: 3.
 Prerequisite: FREN 213; 216; or 232; or permission of the Department.
-May be repeated for credit when topic differs.

-Fall, 2019: Childhood and Self-Writing

-How can one write about one's childhood?
-What is an autobiography?
-An "auto-fiction?"
-Is all autobiography fiction?
-This course explores diverse autobiographical genres and some critical texts about the "autobiographical pact."
-Spring, 2020: French Theatre and Society

-This course will show the junction between theater and society, starting with the plays of the early Middle Ages in France.
-Emphasis will also be given to the classical forms of theater with, in particular, the study of the comedies of Molière and the creation of the Comédie Française.
-The theater of the absurd by Ionesco will reflect the preoccupations of the 20th century.
-The course will be taught at two levels: more writing, and the study of an added play, will be required for the French 410 level.
-Taught entirely in French.

-FREN 319.
-Women Writers

-An introduction to French literature and literary analysis based on texts illustrating relationships, roles, and achievements of women from the Middle Ages to the present.
+May be repeated for credit when topic differs. - FREN 319.
+Women Writers An introduction to French literature and literary analysis based on texts illustrating relationships, roles, and achievements of women from the Middle Ages to the present.
 Credit hours: 3.
-Prerequisite: FREN 213; 216; or 232; or permission of the Department.

-FREN 320.
-Topics in Post-Colonial African and Caribbean Literatures in French

-Emphasis on the concepts of diversity, alienation and identity formation in post-colonial African and Caribbean literature, written in French.
+Prerequisite: FREN 213; 216; or 232; or permission of the Department. - FREN 320.
+Topics in Post-Colonial African and Caribbean Literatures in French Emphasis on the concepts of diversity, alienation and identity formation in post-colonial African and Caribbean literature, written in French.
 Topics may include "Literature of the Maghreb," "Voices of Women from the Maghreb and Sub-Sahara," "Cinema and Literature of Immigration."
 Credit hours: 3.
 Prerequisite: FREN 213; 216; or 232; or permission of the Department.
 May be repeated for credit up to a maximum of six hours when topic differs.
 Offered as needed.
 (CI)